+For the years ended December 31,

+2023 2022

-· 2022 2021 Total cash outflow for leases \$ 233,670 229,691
+Total cash outflow for leases \$ 266,503 233,670

 A. Land and Buildings lease

 The Group leases land and buildings for its facility and office space.
 The leases of office space typically run for a period of 20 years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.